By Michael Holland

 The harm to your team will run for a longer time period after you’re gone than for the time you’ve checked out.
 Let’s call it a 2x factor.
 The new gal/guy will therefore need to invest even more time and energy to get the team heading in the right direction and fully productive.

 Employees will see yet another example of highly paid, entitled leader taking advantage of the system and keeping employees down while never following through on their promises.

-Aspiring managers will see your behavior – that is tolerated and likely supported – to be the standard to which they should work in their management careers.
+Aspiring leaders will see your behavior – that is tolerated and likely supported – to be the standard to which they should work in their leadership careers.
 A cycle of mediocrity will ensue.